As an Amazon Associate I earn from qualifying purchases. Read the full disclosure here.

-Looking for something fun to do with the kids on New Year’s Eve 2018?
-Believe it or not, St. Louis has a few options for families wanting to ring in the New Year, sans booze and rowdy college kids.
+Looking for something fun to do with the kids in St. Louis on New Year’s Eve 2019?
+Believe it or not, we have a few options for families wanting to ring in the New Year, sans booze and rowdy college kids.

-We’re pretty sad that First Night is no longer a thing in St. Louis, but let’s face it…a non-booze art festival in the middle of winter around here is hit or miss.
-It was a fun concept, except for all the ice, snow and general freeze-your-booty off temperatures we suffered through the nights we did made it to Grand Center.
+We’re still pretty sad that First Night is no longer a thing in St. Louis, but let’s face it…a non-booze art festival in the middle of winter around here is hit or miss.
+It was a fun concept, except for all the ice, snow and general freeze-your-booty off temperatures we usually get in St. Louis in December.

 NOON Year’s Eve with the Kids

 There’s a Noontime New Year’s Eve at The Magic House and another at the Missouri History Museum.
-Both will have crafts and a kid dance party.
+Both will have crafts, party hats you can make and a kid dance party.
 The History Museum event is free and the Magic House event is included with admission.

 Early New Year’s Family Parties

-Dave & Busters (with WIL 92.3) Family New Year’s Bash from 5 to 8 pm; $37 each, RSVP for tickets.
-Includes appetizer buffet, $25 game card, balloon artist, and DJ.
+Dave & Busters Family New Year’s Bash from 5 to 8 pm; $37 each, RSVP for tickets.
+Includes appetizer buffet, $30 game card, balloon artist, and DJ.
+Balldrop and confetti cannon at 7pm.

-If you want to party long enough to greet 2019 with a fireworks show, then you’re in luck!
-I’ve found at two spots where you can watch fireworks with the kids then tuck them in bed long before Pitbull drops the Big Orange in Miami.
+If you want to greet 2019 with a fireworks show, then you’re in luck!
+I’ve found at three spots where you can watch fireworks with the kids then tuck them in bed long before Pitbull drops the Big Orange in Miami.

 Don’t Forget the Confetti